Northstar Line: Cancelled/deferred stations

-After the project was split into two phases, three stations beyond the Minimum Operating Segment were indefinitely postponed; a new facility in Rice, St. Cloud East and Becker at existing park and rides.
-The latter two are currently served by the Northstar Link bus.
-Between the Draft and Final Environmental Impact Statement station sites at the existing Amtrak station in Downtown St. Cloud, Clear Lake, and Ramsey were eliminated; although a Ramsey station was constructed in 2012 and the Amtrak station is now the preferred terminus of the line, rather than the park and ride or Rice.
+After the project was split into two phases, three stations beyond the Minimum Operable Segment were indefinitely postponed; St. Cloud East and Becker at existing park and rides, as well as a layover facility and terminus in Rice.
+St. Cloud East and Becker were served by the Northstar Link bus.
+Between the Draft and Final Environmental Impact Statement station, sites at the existing Amtrak station in Downtown St. Cloud, Clear Lake and Ramsey were eliminated.
+A Ramsey station was, however, constructed in 2012.

-Late in the project's development, a station in Northeast Minneapolis was added to increase ridership.
+Late in the project's development, a station in Northeast Minneapolis was added to the plan, with the goal of increasing ridership.
 Located in the dense neighborhood at 7th Street near Central Avenue, the station would have provided connections to several bus routes and a proposed streetcar line.
-This station and one at Foley Boulevard, one of Metro Transit's largest and utilized park and rides, were deferred as the FTA's funding formula shifted from attracting new riders to cost-effectiveness.
-Becker and Northeast Minneapolis stations have been quietly dropped.
-Future construction of the Coon Rapids–Foley Boulevard station has been packaged in with the Northern Lights Express project.
+This station and one at Foley Boulevard, one of Metro Transit's largest and most-utilized park and rides, were deferred as the FTA's funding formula shifted from attracting new riders to cost-effectiveness.
+Becker and Northeast Minneapolis stations were quietly dropped from the plan.
+Future service at Coon Rapids–Foley Boulevard station was packaged in with the separate Northern Lights Express project, which assumed construction of a new station.

-Fridley was originally deferred but was added back late during construction after the Counties Transit Improvement Board was able to allocate money towards the station, allowing it to open with the rest of the line.
+The Fridley station was originally deferred but was added back late during construction after the Counties Transit Improvement Board allocated money towards the station, allowing it to open with the rest of the line.